Welcome To

 1. Amount to Feed:

-Dogs: Typically, dogs should be fed about 2-3% of their body weight in raw food daily.
+Dogs: Typically, dogs should be fed about 2 to 3% of their body weight in raw food daily.

 - For example, if your dog weighs 40 lbs, they would need roughly 0.8 to 1.2 lbs of raw food per day.